pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_destroyquery.md

 ## -description

 The <b>DestroyQuery(D3D10)</b> function destroys the specified query object.
-The query object can be destoyed only if it is not currently bound to a display device.
+The query object can be destroyed only if it is not currently bound to a display device.

 ## -parameters